 Pacific Coast Highway Drive

 One of the best things to do around Malibu is to travel on the PCH.
 Go north to Santa Barbara for a fun day of sipping wine or just a little further to Solvang – a small town decorated in Danish-style architecture.
-Be sure to use our tips for Driving the California Coast!
+It is possible to drive all the way to San Luis Obispo – and back – in a day.

 The City of Los Angeles